Paternity

 A paternity presumption cannot be ignored unless there is clear and convincing evidence that the court should not follow it.

-You can still benefit from a lawyer’s help even with these presumptions.
-One or more presumptions might apply in a single case, suggesting that two or more men are the father of a single child.
+Despite the basic presumptions associated with paternity, each situation is different.
+As an example, one or more presumptions might apply in a single case, suggesting that two or more men are the father of a single child.
 In this case, a Cullman County paternity lawyer can help you sort through the conflicting evidence and establish a paternity order against the appropriate man.

 You may also need an attorney’s assistance if you desire genetic testing.
 Courts in Alabama do not always order genetic testing in paternity cases, especially where one or more presumptions apply.
 Your attorney can review your case, looking for facts that might compel a court to order genetic testing to establish paternity.

-If you reside in or around Cullman County and need an order of paternity to see your child or to compel the payment of child support, the Hankey Law Firm is available to help.
+Attorney Shelbie Hankey and Hankey Law Firm is ready to take your paternity case, working zealously for a good outcome.
+We will ensure that all your questions are answered, always making a point of keeping in touch with you from start to finish.
+If you reside in or around Cullman County and need an order of paternity to see your child or to compel the payment of child support, Hankey Law Firm is available to help.
 Contact us today to discuss your case.